 Mysterious Silesia Tour (Ksiaz castle - Swidnica - Osowka)

 Ksiaz (Fuerstenstein in German) is the biggest and most imposing of the Silesian castles, belonging to the same league as Wawel and Malbork.
-Daily sightseeing tour includes the most beautiful representative rooms and a fragment of a mysterious tunnel constructed by Nazis during the Second World War.
+The daily sightseeing tour includes the most beautiful representative rooms and a fragment of a mysterious tunnel constructed by Nazis during the Second World War.
 The rest of the route leads through the oldest medieval-Renaissance part of the castle with the Hunting Hall, the Knights’ Hall and a small ballroom.
 After the tour, stay for a while on the castle terraces.
 The view is incredible!

 The end or continuation